RTP rate + $10,000 p.a. (up to 3.5 years)

-Apply for admission to the Doctor of Philosophy (Business) prior to 15 March 2020 to be considered for award in the following semester.
+Apply for admission to the Doctor of Philosophy (Business) prior to the close date to be considered for award the following semester.

 This scholarship has been developed to support outstanding researchers undertaking postgraduate research with the University of Sydney Business School.